pyaesone17/laravel-pretty-handler/README.md

 In the following example, if the exception occurs in admin section errors.backend page will show.

-If request does not match any url value, it will show default page of the pretty hanlder
+If request does not match any url value, it will show default page of the Model that is defined in prettyDefaultView.

 ``` php